3 indicted in immigration scam targeting overseas investors

 OAKLAND, Calif.
-(AP) - Prosecutors say three people face federal charges in California for allegedly defrauding foreign investors in a jobs program overseen by U.S. immigration officials.
+(AP) - Three people face federal charges in California for allegedly defrauding foreign investors in a jobs program overseen by U.S. immigration officials, federal prosecutors said Tuesday.

-The U.S. Attorney’s Office says Tuesday that Thomas Henderson, Cooper Lee and Kexing Hu have been indicted on wire fraud and conspiracy charges in the scam involving the EB-5 visa program.
+Thomas Henderson, Cooper Lee and Kexing Hu have been indicted on wire fraud and conspiracy charges in the scam involving the EB-5 visa program, the U.S. Attorney’s Office said.

-Henderson is the founder and owner of the San Francisco Regional Center.
-Officials say he and his co-defendants raised more than $110 million from investors overseas who believed they were funding EB-5-related businesses sponsored by the regional center.
+Henderson, 70, is the founder and owner of the San Francisco Regional Center.
+Investigators said he and his co-defendants over a six year period raised more than $110 million from 200 investors overseas who believed they were funding EB-5-related businesses sponsored by the regional center.

 It wasn’t known if they have attorneys.

-Prosecutors say Henderson submitted false documents and diverted funds for other projects.
+Henderson submitted false documents and diverted funds for other projects, prosecutors said.

+The scheme jeopardized the creation of more than 2,000 jobs in the San Francisco Bay Area, according to officials.

+“Besides posing a significant threat to national security and public safety, immigration benefit fraud and related schemes seriously rob immigrants who are deserving of these benefits while deterring investors who genuinely want to assist them,” said Tatum King, special agent in charge of Homeland Security in San Francisco.

 EB-5 allows foreign nationals to obtain green cards for permanent residency by investing in qualifying U.S. businesses.